How to Read a WHOIS Result

 What a WHOIS Result Contains

-RegistrantThe domain owner (name, email, phone — often masked due to GDPR)
+RegistrantThe domain owner (name, email, phone — often masked for GDPR)

 RegistrarThe company through which the domain was registered (GoDaddy, Namecheap, etc.)